ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/launchKVMguest.md

     This way we could provide instructions throughout this lab that are generic enough that every student can just copy and paste most commands "as-is" from the lab guide.
 (At least that was our goal).

 ### Optional but highly recommended- add your StudentID environment variable to your shell startup script

+**Note:** If your *StudentID* variable was already present then your shell startup script was already updated appropriately and you can scroll down to the section with the title **_Log in to the RHEL 8.5 host_**

 If we had our way in supplying a system from which you are running the lab, you are probably using _bash_.

 If you are using your own workstation or laptop, if it is running Linux you are probably either using *bash* or you are savvy enough to figure out which shell you are running.